signum-network/CIPs/SIP/sip-48.md

 **API support**

-The auto-renewal can be created with he current create subscription transaction, but to make it more seamless for the user and developer a new API call should be introduced with the following fix parameters:
+The auto-renewal can be created with the current create subscription transaction, but to make it more seamless for the user and developer a new API call should be introduced with the following fix parameters:

 - **receiver** is equal the staking contract
 - **frequency** is equal 1 year in seconds